philip1986/json-stream-compression/README.md

 JSON is great format to exchange data, but it isn't really efficient when it comes to data volume.
 This module tries to reduce the data size of each message by caching object keys and certain string values.
 Further it utilizes [CBOR](http://cbor.io/) to convert objects into compact byte buffers.

-**JEFF SAYS:  This solution is good for data with a repetitive structure that you can't predict ahead of time.**
+This solution is good for data with a repetitive structure that you can't predict ahead of time.
+There might be better solutions if your data has a fixed structure (e.g.: [Protobuf](https://github.com/dcodeIO/ProtoBuf.js/) or [Avro](https://github.com/jamesbrucepower/node-avro-io))

 ## Installation